OrdnanceSurvey/os-data-hub-tutorials/web-development/locate-address/README.md

 # Locate Address

 Many web forms we use online require us to provide an address - for billing or shipping details, routing, to get a ride and so on.
 It can be quite tricky for developers to create web forms that capture this address accurately.
 What happens if a road name is misspelled, or in all lowercase?
 What if there is another road with the same name in a nearby town?
 Capturing and verifying addresses is a difficult problem to solve.

 The OS Places API is a solution to that problem.
 With the API, developers get on-demand access to AddressBase Premium, OS's flagship address database.
 A variety of query options enable devs to match and cleanse addresses based on text, postcode, UPRN and location.

 In this tutorial we let a user type in an address to look up, query the OS Places API, and fly to the location using the Vector Tile API and MapLibre GL JS.
-We'll describe key code snippets here - to follow along download the directory here, or clone the os-data-hub-tutorials repository.

 ![Locate Address interface](./media/locate-address-image.png)